Pre-press

 Endpapers with flaps

-When the client is ordering a book with several language editions, the client must deliver:
+When ordering a book with several language editions, please provide:

-1. Separate PDF file with CMYK pictures/illustrations as a single PDF file from the first to the last page.
+1. A separate PDF file with CMYK pictures/illustrations as a single PDF file from the first to the last page.

-2. Separate PDF file with text and black objects (all 100% black, vector objects only) for each language edition as a single PDF file from the first to the last page.
-All objects in the text file must be defined with overprint turned ON.
+2. A separate PDF file with text and black objects (all 100% black, vector objects only) for each language edition as a single PDF file from the first to the last page.
+Please define all objects in the text file with the Overprint setting turned ON.

 After receiving the PDF files, the Prepress department will check the following: